- Broaden critical thinking and decision-making skills to prepare for leadership responsibilities

 With Academics and Speakers

-The SSFP academics and speakers understand the value of this program and the impact it will have on you and your organization as you progress through your career.
-They are always open to grabbing a cup of coffee with a student to discuss a current event or to meet a group in the library to talk about their team project.
-Even after graduation, many Fellows stay in touch with the faculty and speakers through the SSFP LinkedIn Group and email.
+The SSFP academics and speakers understand the value of this program and the impact it will have on a Fellow and his or her organization as they progress through their careers.
+They are always open to grabbing a cup of coffee with a student or meeting with a group to discuss their team project.
+Even after graduation, many Fellows stay in touch with the faculty and speakers through the IDB Alumni LinkedIn group and email.

-Each year, the IDB invites current senior leaders in their relative fields to speak to the Fellows on how they lead their organizations, how they make critical decisions, and how they manage the risks.
-In the past offerings of SSFP, the Fellows have had in-depth discussions with the Chief of Staff of the U.S. Army, the Vice Chief of Staff of the U.S. Army, a Fortune-500 Company’s Chief Risk Officer, an NFL Team’s President, and others.
+Each year, the IDB invites current senior leaders in their relative fields to speak to the Fellows on their experiences in leading their organizations, making critical decisions, and managing risks.
+Previous SSFP classes have had in-depth discussions with the Chief of Staff of the U.S. Army, the Vice Chief of Staff of the U.S. Army, a Fortune-500 Company’s Chief Risk Officer, UNC Basketball Coach Roy Williams, an NFL Team’s President, and many others.